-- MSCI ESG Research LLC
+- MSCI ESG Research, LLC

 Overview of Business Activities

-The procurement function manages the procurement of goods and services in accordance with our MSCI Supplier Code of Conduct, details of which can be found below.
+MSCI Global Strategic Sourcing manages the procurement of goods and services in accordance with our MSCI Supplier Code of Conduct, details of which can be found below.

+When hiring new employees, MSCI confirms all employees are legally able to work in the country in which they are employed.
 In addition, new employees are provided with written information regarding the Firm’s policies with respect to sick pay, holiday pay and other benefits.

 Employee Code of Conduct: